seerier/seerier/README.md

 ## Hi there 👋

 👋Hi!
 I'm Gaoxiang Zhao.
-You can also call my nickname, Ganon!
+You can also call me Ganon.

 - 🎓 I'm a master student at University of Pennsylvania.
 - 📫 How to reach me: gxzhao4@seas.upenn.edu